swidler/roam-python/README.md

 	-cr reference genome assembly for CpG file
 	-no flag for not running the rest of RoAM after creating CpG file

     The stages of the process (which can be specified in the config file) are "bam", "diagnose", "filter", "drate", and "meth".
+    When the script ends (after the last requested stage), it outputs a text file for the last stage completed.
+    This file, in the format <sample>_<stage>.txt, can be found in the specified output directory and can be used as input for later stages.
+Additionally, after the last stage (reconstruct methylation), a bed file (<sample>_meth.bed) is also produced, unless the user has specifically prevented this, using the parameter in the config file or from the command line.

     The first stage, bam, is the conversion of bam file(s) to Amsample object.
 It is a prerequisite to the other stages.
     It can be run by itself or with the other stages, but need not be run more than once.

     The diagnose stage computes basic statistics on each input chromosome, and recommends what thresholds to use when excluding PCR duplicates and true mutations.
+The information is recorded in a file in the specified log directory, in the format <sample>_diagnostics.txt.
 It also generates various plots for sanity checks.
 These are stored as .png files in the directory specified in the config.ini file.

     The next step is filter, which removes information from CpG sites that did not pass various quality control tests.
+    The details of what was removed are stored in a file in the specified log directory, in the format <sample>_filter.txt.

     Next, drate, estimates the deamination rate.

     The last step, meth, computes methylation from c_to_t data, based on some function of the C->T ratio (no_t/no_ct).

     When done adjusting the config file, run the run_roam.py script.

     The DMR process has a similar flow.
 First edit the variables in the config_DMR.ini file.
 These include directory and filenames, samples and group names, parameters for grouping the DMRs, and the parts of the script to run.

     When running from the command line, parameters can be specified as follows:
 	-co path of config file (different config files can be used for different runs) -rco path of RoAM config file